 There’s been a recent influx of “pseudo medium format” cropped-sensor cameras – from Fuji’s GFX 50S to Hassleblad’s compact X1D-50c, and many more in the works – each using what I consider to be a loophole in the industry to claim that “anything bigger than 35mm is therefore Medium Format”.

-Sure, the larger chips help deliver more pixels, but it’s about the quality of light hitting those larger pixels, the smoothness of tonal range transition, the iconic shallow depth of field, the more “natural” (closer to what our eyes can see) appearance when using wide-angle lenses…
+Sure, the larger chips help deliver more pixels, but it’s about the quality of light hitting those larger pixels, the huge dynamic range of the sensor, the smoothness of tonal range transition, the iconic shallow depth of field, the more “natural” (closer to what our eyes can see) appearance when using wide-angle lenses…

 …and while they’re all subtle differences, they combine to deliver a look that’s distinctive to that designation.